-Spermatogonial cells are the initiators and supporting foundation of spermatogenesis.
-In mice, they become active when they exit mitotic arrest and start to populate the basement membrane of seminiferous tubules.
-During the first week , a population of spermatogonial cells continue to proliferate and give rise to undifferentiated Asingle (As), Apaired (Apr) and Aaligned (Aal) remaining differentiat form chains of daughter cells that become primary and secondary spermatocytes around PND 1012. meiosis give rise to haploid spermatids spermatozoacapable of fertilization (Kubota and Brinster, 2018; Oatley and Griswold, 2017; De Rooij, 2017)Recent work show that distinct transcriptional profiles characterize spermatogonial cell populations in early postnatal life (Green et al., 2018; Hammoud et al., 2014, 2015; Hermann et al., 2018; Law et al., 2019). spermatogonia unique necessary for the rapid establishment and expansion along the basement membrane.
-(Grive et al., 2019)n adult, the maintenance of a steady cell population which balances proliferation and differentiation capabilities to ensure sperm formation across life.
-(Grive et al., 2019; Hermann et al., 2018)(Hammoud et al., 2014, 2015)ittle is known about chromatin and how it could To investigate open chromatin reorganization in the transition from early postnatal to adult spermatogonia, we employed the Omni-ATAC protocol, an improved version of the Assay for Transposase-Accessible Chromatin with high-throughput sequencing (ATAC-seq) (Corces et al., 2017).
-Our results revealed extensive chromatin remodeling, in particular increase in accessibility of open chromatin regions in adult spermatogonia compared to PND15 cellsWe integrated published chromatin immunoprecipitation sequencing (ChIP-seq), bisulfite sequencing (BS) and transcriptome and novel signatures chromatin associated with .
-Lastly, by performing chromatin accessibility analysis at transposable elements (TEs), we described previously uncharacterized changes in accessibility at subtypes adult spermatogonial cells
+Spermatogonial cells are the initiators and supporting foundation of spermatogenesis in various species, including mammals.
+In mice, they become active one to two days after birth, when they exit mitotic arrest and start dividing, to populate the basement membrane of seminiferous tubules.
+During the first week of postnatal life, a population of spermatogonial cells continues to proliferate and gives rise to undifferentiated Asingle (As), Apaired (Apr) and Aaligned (Aal) cells.
+The remaining spermatogonia differentiate to form chains of daughter cells that become primary and secondary spermatocytes around postnatal day (PND) 10 to 12.
+Spermatocytes undergo meiosis and give rise to haploid spermatids that develop into spermatozoa.
+Spermatozoa are then released in the lumen of the seminiferous tubules, and continue to mature in the epididymis until becoming capable of fertilization by PND 42-48 (Kubota and Brinster, 2018; Oatley and Griswold, 2017; De Rooij, 2017).

+Recent work showed that distinct transcriptional profiles characterize spermatogonial cell populations in early postnatal life (Green et al., 2018; Hammoud et al., 2014, 2015; Hermann et al., 2018; Law et al., 2019).
+During the first week of postnatal development, spermatogonia display unique features necessary for the rapid establishment and expansion of the cell population along the basement membrane.
+This includes the high expression of gene programs involved in cell cycle regulation, stem cell proliferation, transcription and RNA (Grive et al., 2019).
+In comparison, in the adult testis, the focus lies in the maintenance of a steady cell population, which balances proliferation and differentiation capabilities to ensure sperm formation across life.
+Previous transcriptome datasets have revealed that adult spermatogonial cells prioritize pathways related to paracrine signaling and niche communication, as well as mitochondrial function and oxidative phosphorylation (Grive et al., 2019; Hermann et al., 2018).
+Concomitant with gene expression changes, histone tail modifications and DNA methylation differences in spermatogonial cells from distinct postnatal stages have also been described (Hammoud et al., 2014, 2015).
+However, little is known about the accessible chromatin landscape, and how it could facilitate the diverse transcriptome of spermatogonial cells during the transition from early postnatal to adult stage.

+To investigate open chromatin reorganization in the transition from early postnatal to adult spermatogonia, we employed the Omni-ATAC protocol, an improved version of the Assay for Transposase-Accessible Chromatin with high-throughput sequencing (ATAC-seq) (Corces et al., 2017).
+Our results revealed extensive chromatin remodeling, in particular an increase in accessibility of open chromatin regions in adult spermatogonia compared to PND15 cells.
+We further integrated published chromatin immunoprecipitation sequencing (ChIP-seq), bisulfite sequencing (BS) and transcriptome profiles, and characterized novel histone signatures for the regions of differentially accessible chromatin associated with genes involved in distinct biological pathways.
+Lastly, by performing chromatin accessibility analysis at transposable elements (TEs), we described previously uncharacterized changes in accessibility at LTR and LINE L1 subtypes between developing and adult spermatogonial cells.
+Taken together our results suggest an important contribution of open chromatin reorganization to the diverse transcriptome of developing and adult spermatogonial cells.

 Results

-FACS enriches spermatogonial cells from and adult mouse testis
+FACS enriches spermatogonial cells from early postnatal and adult mouse testis